 - Special Collections staff reserve the right to inspect all papers, notebooks and other personal items brought into the reading room before leaving the premises.

 Instruction & Class Visits

 Special Collections and University Archives welcomes and encourages instructors and their students and classes to use our rich collections.
-We can provide instruction and orientation in a range of disciplines and subjects, including general information about how to locate and use special collection materials for research purposes and class presentations on selected materials pertaining to specific collections, subjects, historic periods or genres.
+We can provide in-person and online instruction and orientation in a range of disciplines and subjects, including general information about how to locate and use special collection materials for research purposes and class presentations on selected materials pertaining to specific collections, subjects, historic periods or genres.
 To discuss a possible class session, please send an email to firstname.lastname@example.org, or submit your request here.

 We ask that requests be made at least three weeks in advance to allow time to prepare instructional materials.